 So why write them?
 I can speak these ideas to different people if I wanted to spread my thoughts.
 The problem with that is it only relies on word of mouth and that someone doesn’t forget.
 By having a source, people can refer to other people where the idea is talked about.

 At the same time, writing a blog isn’t just for anyone, but also myself.
 There have been a few times when I have talked to people where I refer to my own writings to recall how I thought of a point.
 Sometimes the answer surprises me and I think I was mistaken.
 Other times, I see the logic and can make a valid argument.
 By writing these posts, I am helping myself.
 I am analyzing things and, later on, can reexamine them after more experiences.

 N. D. Moharo

-Currently I'm on a bi-weekly schedule to update this blog.
-This doesn't exactly mean that I'll have a new deeply thought-provoking piece every 2 weeks, but rather I'll try to write a piece or say if I couldn't prepare anything.
+Currently I'm on a monthly schedule to update this blog.
+This doesn't exactly mean that I'll have a new deeply thought-provoking piece every 2-4 weeks, but rather I'll try to write a piece or say if I couldn't prepare anything.
 I have surprised myself in the number of posts I have written, but I cannot guarantee that there will always be a essay as I am only one person who is busy with other aspects of life.
-However, by updating the blog every two weeks, you know that I'm still alive and have the intent to continue to share my thoughts.
+However, by updating the blog every few weeks, you know that I'm still alive and have the intent to continue to share my thoughts.

 A corollary to that is if I don't publish anything for 2 months, I probably died or lost access to my account.
 It can happen any minute.
 That's actually why I'm writing this page so that you know how to expect it.
 Hopefully it doesn't happen anytime soon as I plan to share more and more ideas with you all.